ShiyuLiuColumbia/Big_Data_Analysis/hw3/readme.md

-This is the third homework in big data analysis.It uncludes three parts:
+This is the third homework in big data analysis.It includes three parts:

 1.clustering